intermine/im-docs/docs/webapp/properties/web-properties.rst

 a Google+ account and to visit `the Google developer's console <https://console.developers.google.com/>`_ to create an application.

-For ELIXIR, you will need
+For ELIXIR, you will need:
-1. an ELIXIR account.
-Please register here https://elixir-europe.org/register
+1. an ELIXIR identity.
+Please register the ELIXIR ID [here](https://elixir-europe.org/register) , if you don't already have it
-2. to register the new client https://login.elixir-czech.org/oidc/manage/dev/dynreg pleases visit the *Self-service client registration* page
+2. register the new client [here](https://login.elixir-czech.org/oidc/manage/dev/dynreg), using the *Self-service client registration* page.

 For each application you will need to register the callback URI, which looks like: